JVKE-KING/Code2Music/README.md

 ## Features

 - Clean and responsive layout
-- Built using HTML, CSS and Bootstrap
+- Built using HTML, CSS, JS and Bootstrap
 - Audio player for music playback
 - Video player with browser controls
 - Smooth UI components powered by Bootstrap